mickem/nscp/docs/docs/extending/zip-modules.md

 my-zip-module.zip = enabled
 ```

-And all the APid for regular modules work with zip-moduled as well.
+And all the APIs for regular modules work with zip-modules as well.